Rooted in Science

 A Study on the MELD Core Program

 Over several years, Ellen Choi, Ph.D., and Allen Sabey, Ph.D., delved into the pioneering work initiated in Owen Marcus’s clinic, which subsequently evolved through his men’s groups before taking shape with the group he established in Sandpoint, ID, in 2005.
 Employing the physio-emotional model, Somaware (TM), developed by Owen, the Sandpoint Men’s Group witnessed a surge in demand for additional groups and training sessions.
 In 2016, Owen expanded this initiative to EVRYMAN, integrating it into all the courses and retreats offered by the organization.
-The inaugural course introduced by Owen, (Fundamentals) was what later became known as the MELD Core, a four-week introductory program to the methodology formerly known as the EVRYMAN Method.
+The inaugural course introduced by Owen, (Fundamentals) was what later became known as the MELD Core, a ten-week introductory program to the methodology formerly known as the EVRYMAN Method.

 Intrigued by this course, Dr. Choi approached Owen with a proposal to conduct research on some of the participants.
 A group of men generously volunteered for the study.
 After years of rigorous research, the study titled “I could exist… not in a box”: Experiential examinations of masculinity within a contemporary men’s group” was published in the American Psychological Association’s premier journal.
 This publication marked a significant milestone in validating the scientific basis of the methods used in the MELD program, demonstrating the impact and effectiveness of this innovative approach to understanding and exploring masculinity.

-The accompanying letter from Dr. Choi:
+The accompanying letter from Dr. Choi to Owen Marcus:

 It gives me great pleasure to share that our paper was finally published!
 Thank you for the guidance, support, and tremendous contribution you offered the research team.
 I appreciated you sharing the curriculum you created for EVRYMAN with us so openly and thank you for orchestrating an opportunity for me to experience your training, even though I’m a not a man.

-To summarize our results briefly here, we found that when men participated in the curriculum that you created, they were able to witness men they respected behaving in ways that were counter to more traditional expressions of masculinity and further, that
+To summarize our results briefly here, we found that when men participated in the curriculum that you created, they were able to witness men they respected behaving in ways that were counter to more traditional expressions of masculinity and further, that they were encouraged to mimic such behavior because they saw or experienced benefits like belonging when they were more vulnerable with each other.

 You’ve created some incredible opportunities for growth and expansion and I’m wishing you well as you.